Lawrence College Ghora Gali

-Lawrence College Ghora Gali is a school situated in Murree Tehsil, Punjab, Pakistan.
+Lawrence College Ghora Gali is a boys boarding school located in the Murree Hills, Punjab, Pakistan.
+Established in 1860 and named after Sir Henry Lawrence, the first administrator of British Punjab, it is one of the oldest residential educational institutions in Pakistan.
+The school follows a public school model influenced by British colonial-era institutions and provides education from primary to higher secondary levels.

 The college is located in the foothills of the Himalayas and Pir Panjal at a height of about 1950 metres (6395 feet) above sea level, covering an area of 150 acres.
 It is 4 km from Murree and 57 km from Rawalpindi/Islamabad.

 History

 The college was founded in 1860 for the orphans of British soldiers and was named after Sir Henry Montgomery Lawrence.